Leon Lynch: Other roles

 Lynch was elected to the AFL-CIO Executive Council in 1995, serving on committees that included Civil and Human Rights, Immigration, Legislative/Public Policy, and Safety and Occupational Health.
 Active in many political and human rights organizations, he was a member of the executive committee of the Democratic National Committee, president of the Workers Defense League, a board member of the National Endowment for Democracy, and a member of the Labor Roundtable of the National Black Caucus of State Legislators.

 In 1994, President Bill Clinton appointed him to the Advisory Council on Unemployment Compensation.
 In 2000, he was appointed by President Clinton to the Air Traffic Service Board of the Federal Aviation Administration.

 In 2005, USW Local 1011 in East Chicago, where Lynch began his career and union membership, dedicated the Leon Lynch Learning Center.
 The facility supports steelworkers by providing them with updated skills and training to prepare them for opportunities in today’s changing job market.

 Personal life and death

 Lynch married Estella Wheeler Smith in 1956.
 Although their more than 29-year marriage ended, they remained close friends, having raised three daughters together.
+Mr. Lynch also had a fourth daughter as a result of a long term relationship.
 In 1998, he married Doris Tindal.
 In 2006, upon retirement from the USW, he and his wife moved to Bullhead City, Arizona.
 A few years later, he also purchased a home in Collierville, Tennessee, near one of his adult children and youngest grandchild.
 Lynch died on May 4, 2012, of cancer in Memphis, Tennessee.
-His wife, daughters and five grandchildren survived him.
+His wife, daughters and seven grandchildren survived him.